The Psycho Ex-Wife: History

-ThePsychoExWife.com attracted an audience who shared their own divorce and custody experiences in the couple's advice column.
+ThePsychoExWife.com attracted a large audience, especially among single parents, who shared their own divorce and custody experiences in the couple's advice column.
 Morelli and Weaver-Ostinato eventually expanded the website to include a members-only message board to publicly discuss divorce, child custody, borderline personality disorder, and parental alienation syndrome.
 Morelli started writing reviews for divorce-related books and websites for its "suggested reading" list.
-They also began selling advertising space on the website.

-Morelli and Weaver-Ostinato claimed that within four years of its launch, ThePsychoExWife.com was attracting over 200,000 followers a month, however independent tracking services like Alexa showed a significantly a smaller audience.
+They also began selling advertising space on the website for services to help divorced parents with custody and visitation rights.
+Within four years of its launch, ThePsychoExWife.com was attracting over 200,000 followers a month.
+In September 2009, Morelli and Weaver-Ostinato started a consultation service together, Mr. Custody Coach, for clients going through high-conflict divorce and custody cases.